NANOSTRUCTURED MATERIALS & DEVICES

 Nikhil Koratkar's research has focused on the synthesis, characterization, and application of nanoscale material systems.
 This includes graphene, carbon nanotubes, transition metal dichalcogenides, phosphorene as well as metal and silicon nanostructures produced by a variety of techniques

 such as mechanical exfoliation, chemical vapor deposition, and oblique angle sputter and e-beam deposition.
 He is studying the fundamental mechanical, electrical, thermal, magnetic and optical properties of these one-dimensional (1D) and two-dimensional (2D) materials and developing a variety of composites, coating and device applications of these low dimensional materials.
-His work in nanostructured materials for lithium-ion batteries has resulted in a start-up company (Ener-Mat Technologies) which is aimed at commercializing graphene electrodes for next-generation energy storage solutions.
+He serves as scientific advisor to two start-up companies (Ener-Mat Technologies and EVERON24) which are aimed at commercializing next-generation energy storage solutions.